 Communications and Marketing supports this responsibility and serves as a secondary message creator, approver and sender of emergency notifications as needed.
-If, through their confirmation of the threat,
+If, through their confirmation of the threat, the university determines that the threat is limited in scope, the notification may be segmented to a specific group of recipients (e.g., those residing in a particular residence hall).
+Threats may be confirmed by a number of processes including but not limited to, GWPD officer investigation, or notice from government officials.

 In the event of a serious incident that poses an immediate threat to members of the GW community, the university uses multiple mass notification systems branded as "GW Alert".
 A GW Alert is sent primarily via email to all current student, faculty and staff university email addresses and as a text message for everyone with a registered mobile phone number.
-Additional secondary communication methods are used on a case-by-case basis to include:
+Follow up communication methods are used on a case-by-case basis following the same process and include: